Super Selenium: Benefits and Sources

 Ready to Get Enough Selenium?

 As we saw above, selenium is critical for various body functions!
 However, I’ve found that most of my clients struggle to get enough selenium and other electrolytes in their diets and supplement routines.
-I’ve had trouble finding a good recommendation to make sure you are getting enough of the proper minerals in your body.
+Here is a good electrolyte to try for a better balance in your body >>>

 Bridgit Danner, LAc, FDNP, is trained in functional health coaching and has worked with thousands of women over her career since 2004.
 She is the founder of Women’s Wellness Collaborative llc and HormoneDetoxShop.com.